Skip to main content

 Andrés Gentry is a due diligence and compliance professional who is currently a consultant at Morgan Stanley.
 He previously worked at FTI Consulting in a series of positions with escalating responsibility, finishing as a managing director in the firm's global risk and investigations practice.
 He first joined FTI immediately after graduating from the UC San Diego School of Global Policy and Strategy, working primarily in its Hong Kong office until being transferred to its Shanghai office in 2009.
 He left FTI for four years to help establish and develop the forensics service practice at Grant Thornton Shanghai before returning to FTI's Shanghai office, where he managed a team that assisted clients with a wide range of investigatory matters.
 After almost 20 years outside of the U.S., he returned in 2019 and took a work sabbatical to spend time with his family and travel across the country.
 In 2021, he joined Morgan Stanley, where he continues to work on compliance matters.

 Mark Higgins has spent his career focused on accelerating the global transition to carbon-free energy.
-He is currently the president and chief commercial officer of Redflow, where he oversees the company's North American operations and runs the global business development, marketing and product development teams.
-Prior to his role at Redflow, Mark was the chief operations officer and a board member of Strategen, a consultancy advising regulators, renewable energy developers, utilities and companies on how to accelerate adoption of technologies that enable a clean grid.
+He is currently the CEO of Mana Pacific, a company deploying renewable energy projects across Pacific Island communities.
+Prior to his current role, he was the President and CCO of Redflow, where he led North American operations and ran global business development, marketing and product development efforts.
+Mark also served as the COO and a board member of Strategen, a consultancy advising regulators, renewable energy developers, utilities and companies on how to accelerate adoption of technologies that enable a clean grid.
 He previously served as the chair of the U.S. Department of Commerce’s Renewable Energy and Energy Efficiency Advisory Committee, was on the board of the Vehicle-Grid Integration Council, and held numerous other roles in venture capital, private equity, project development and regulatory affairs.
 He is also currently a volunteer for the Surfrider Foundation’s San Mateo chapter and was previously on the board of City Slicker Farms, an urban farm in Oakland, California.

 • Teddy Martinez ’19, San Diego Regional Economic Development Corporation (EDC) (San Diego)